 If you’re cooking for a large crowd and need a bird larger than 18 pounds, consider cooking two small turkeys.
 Larger birds are easily overcooked.
 Another great option is to roast one full bird and another bone-in turkey breast.

-2. Prepping a Turkey
+2. Thawing a Frozen Turkey

 3. Spatchchocking a Turkey

 This next step is optional, but recommended for evenly cooked meat!
 Through a process called spatchcocking, you’ll remove the spine of the bird, allowing the turkey to lay flat on the roasting pan.

 If you think about a turkey as a giant meatball, then you can imagine that in order for the center to be cooked, the outer edge of the meat will be overcooked.
 But if you flatten the meatball (ie. turkey), the meat will be more evenly exposed to the heat, allowing it to cook evenly and quickly – 1.5 hours, instead of 4 hours!